 Whom can Wesley call upon for help in a cross racial marriage?
 Perhaps Bastet, the Egyptian goddess with the head of a cat.
 Perhaps twenty-three adopted cats.
 Perhaps his kitten of a granddaughter.
 Erotic, comic, tragic, redemptive, this 275 page novel follows Wesley's tribulations in Charlotte, San Francisco, Tokyo and Asheville.

 Eleven short works highlight women, men, teenagers and elders undergoing a fission experience.
 From Ice Age France to contemporary New York, their courage to explore a new path unites them.

-Anthologies, compiled by Celia Miles and Nancy Dillingham
+Anthologies, ed. by C. Miles and N. Dillingham

-Mona's other engaging tragi-comic stories appear in the following anthologies: WOMEN'S SPACES/WOMEN'S PLACES; CLOTHES LINES; CHRISTMAS PRESENCE
+Mona's other engaging tragi-comic stories appear in: WOMEN'S SPACES/WOMEN'S PLACES; CLOTHES LINES; CHRISTMAS PRESENCE; IT'S ALL RELATIVE.